Skip to main content

 The translation framework provides two primary methods for translation:

-t() function
+t() Function

 The t() function is the simplest form of translation, it accepts the text to be translated and an optional object with interpolation variables.
 We're using the i18next singleton instance.
 You can use the hook within React components to get a reference to it.